aspiringDev22/aspiringDev22/README.md

 <h1 align="center">Hi 👋, I'm Anirudh</h1>
 <h3 align="center">A passionate web developer from India</h3>

-- 🌱 I’m currently learning FRONTEND Development
+- 🌱 I’m a JavaScript and React Developer.
 - 👯 I’m looking to collaborate on **Front End projects**
-- 😄 I'm looking to help with any javaScript and React projects
 - 📫 How to reach me **anirudhs00.22@gmail.com**

 <h3 align="left">Connect with me:</h3>